September 27, 2010

 Method:

-1. In a bowl combine the yogurt, onion, olive oil, lime juice, liquid saffron, salt and pepper.
-Blend well into a smooth mixture, adjust the seasoning with lime juice and salt and pepper.
+1. In a bowl, combine the yogurt, onion, olive oil, liquid saffron, salt, and pepper.
+Blend well into a smooth mixture, adjust the seasoning to taste.

-2. Pour the mixture over the chicken in a large bowl, making sure that all the pieces are fully covered with the sauce.
-Cover with plastic wrap and refrigerate for 6-8 hours.
+2. Pour the mixture over the chicken in a large bowl, making sure that all the pieces are fully coated.
+Cover with plastic wrap and refrigerate for 6-8 hours or overnight.

-Serve warm with rice, yogurt, salad, fresh herbs and pickles.
-Or, you can make a joojeh kabab sandwich with warm bread, lettuce, tomato and onion slices with a dollop of yogurt and cucumber dressing.
+Serve warm with rice, grilled tomatoes and onions, yogurt, salad, fresh herbs, and pickles.
+You can also make a joojeh kabab sandwich with warm bread, lettuce, tomato, and onion slices, and a dollop of yogurt and cucumber dressing.

 Enjoy!